 You get the Bearer token from your vendor’s /settings page after signup.
 For us: https://mcp-analytics.com/settings.

 Security note: a Bearer token sitting in mcp.json is a persistent credential.
 If someone has your home directory, they have your token.
-For sensitive accounts, wait for Cursor’s OAuth (coming 2026.x), or at minimum chmod 600 ~/.cursor/mcp.json.
+Prefer the OAuth flow (revocable per client), or at minimum chmod 600 ~/.cursor/mcp.json.

 Continue.dev and others

 Continue.dev is the open-source alternative to Cursor.
 VS Code and JetBrains plugin.
-Setup is in ~/.continue/config.json:
+Setup moved to ~/.continue/config.yaml with a top-level mcpServers block (the old config.json with experimental.modelContextProtocolServers is gone):

 For Zed, Codeium, and other editors: check their MCP docs.
 The pattern is always config file plus server entry plus restart.